rtmdrr/rtmdrr.github.io/_pages/cv.md

 Education
 ======
+* (2023-Present) Assistant Professor at the Information Systems Department, University of Haifa.
-* (2020-present) Postdoctoral Researcher at the Cognitive Computation Group at the Department of Computer and Information Science, University of Pennsylvania, working with Prof. Dan Roth
+* (2020-2023) Postdoctoral Researcher at the Cognitive Computation Group at the Department of Computer and Information Science, University of Pennsylvania, working with Prof. Dan Roth.
 * (2016-2020) Ph.D. at the faculty of Industrial Engineering and Management at the Technion, working under the supervision of Asst.
 Professor Roi Reichart.
 Thesis title: Structured Solutions in Natural Language Processing: Algorithms and Statistically Sound Evaluation.
 GPA: 93.5.
 * (2014-2016) Master in Operation Research for completing the requirements for the Master's degree during the PhD studies, Technion.